 How to Host a Pub Crawl

-St. Patrick's Day began as a 24-hour break from Lenten dietary restrictions, but Americans are responsible for turning it into a drinking holiday.
+St. Patrick's Day began as a 24-hour break from Lenten dietary restrictions, but Americans are responsible for turning it into a drinking holiday celebrated with pub crawls and bar hopping.
 This presents a great marketing opportunity for your bar.
-Consider planning a St. Patrick's Day celebration at your pub this March 17th and hosting a local bar crawl to increase business.
+Consider planning a St. Patrick's Day celebration at your pub this March 17th by hosting a local bar crawl to increase business.

-A bar crawl is a social activity in which participants visit multiple bars, usually on foot, and buy one drink at each bar they visit.
-The point of the pub crawl is to spend a limited amount of time at each bar before moving on to the next stop.
+A bar crawl (also written as "pubcrawl" or barcrawl") is a social activity in which participants visit multiple bars, usually on foot, and buy one drink at each bar they visit.
+The point of the pub crawl is to spend a limited amount of time at each bar before moving on to the next stop, often referred to as bar-hopping.
 This allows patrons to visit several bars, while also squeezing in a walking tour between drinks.
 It's a popular way for tourists to experience the craft beer scene of a new city.

 Bar Crawl Ideas